 Any cheese works, although those that get melty and oozy are best!
 A good (not a grocery store package of crumbles) Bleu Cheese or Feta are good, but even meltier cheeses like Provolone, Swiss, Muenster, Gouda, Jack, Cheddar or Colby are better.
 Goat cheese is great with the right add-ins.
 And you might not want to forget good ol’ American.

-Some fun add-ins are Green Chiles, Roasted Red Peppers, Olives, Jalapeno, Carmelized Onions, Shallots, Bacon, Sun-Dried Tomatoes, and Mushrooms, just to name a few!
+Some fun add-ins are Green Chiles, Roasted Red Peppers, Olives, Jalapenos, Carmelized Onions, Shallots, Bacon, Sun-Dried Tomatoes, and Mushrooms, just to name a few!

 Saving Money on The Juicy Lucy – Ultimate Cheese Stuffed Burger: